Advertisement

 Take a Step Back

 Sometimes problems swell into things that get out of control or look worse than they really are.
 And sometimes you just don't give yourself enough credit.
 You may actually be dealing with your daily stresses just fine, but in your head, things feel frantic.
 Take a step back.
-Try to see yourself through someone else's eyes (anyone's eyes -- your lover's, your gardener's, Big Bird's).
+Try to see yourself through someone else's eyes.
+(It could be anyone, such as a friend, your partner, or the mail carrier you see every morning.)
 You might see that you're actually doing better than you think.

 More On